atharva-p/guides/beginner.md

 ## [Randomization](https://www.w3schools.com/python/module_random.asp)

-Import the random module first

-`randint(a, b)` generates a random number between a and b (both inclusive)
+`randint(a, b)` - generates a random number between a and b (both inclusive)

-`random()` generates a floating point number between [0, 1), 1 not being inclusive.
+`random()` - generates a floating point number between [0, 1), 1 not being inclusive.
 Function takes no arguments

-`uniform(a, b)` generates a floating point number between a and b (both inclusive)
+`uniform(a, b)` - generates a floating point number between a and b (both inclusive)

-`choice(iterable)` will return a randomly chosen element from any iterable that is passed to it
+`choice(iterable)` - will return a randomly chosen element from any iterable that is passed to it

-`shuffle(iterable)` will shuffle the original iterable passed to it
+`shuffle(iterable)` - will shuffle the original iterable passed to it.
+This method changes the original list, it does not return a new list.

 ## [Lists](https://www.w3schools.com/python/python_ref_list.asp)